 An eager kid to try absolutely everything, my encouraging mom took me to a ballet class, in which I quickly became frustrated with the controlled nature of the dance.
 As I got older, my interests gravitated to music, thus putting my ballerina dreams in a little cupboard at the back of my head.
 But now that I finally have the time, space, and ability in my life to take some ballet classes, this dream is going to become a reality!

 The ballet classes don’t begin till the summer, so in the meantime, I’m practicing with a chair in my living room.
 I’m trying to learn the barre warm-up exercises so I can get a little taste of what the classes will be like.
 Though ballerinas make their flowing movements look effortless, after a 7-minute YouTube video I’m already exhausted.
-But I’m going to keep replaying that video as many times as I can, until it’s deeply ingrained.
+But I’m going to keep replaying that video as many times as I can until it’s deeply ingrained.
 I’m hoping a leotard and ballet shoes will come next.
 Obsession.

 This recipe from Cooking Classy is solid gold.
 The only change I made was browning the butter.
 When you spend the extra few minutes it takes to brown your butter, you’ll be very pleased with the results.
-Browned butter adds a rich, nutty flavour to everything in its path.
+Browned butter adds a rich, nutty flavor to everything in its path.
 Soft and extremely pliable, these rich, soft, slightly sweet browned butter dinner rolls are an excellent staple at any dinner table.

 Tools used in this recipe (affiliate link):